-· Cost of real estate sales
+• Cost of real estate sales

 Cost of real estate sales is recognized consistent with the revenue recognition method applied.
-Costs of subdivision lots and housing unit and condominium units sold before the completion of the development is determined on the basis of the acquisition cost of the land and its full development costs, which include estimated costs for future development works, as determined by the Group's in-house technical team.
+Costs of subdivision lots and housing unit and condominium units sold before the completion of the development is determined on the basis of the acquisition cost of the land and its full development costs, which include estimated costs for future development works, as determined by the Company's in-house technical team.

-The cost of inventory recognized in profit or loss on disposal is determined with reference to specific costs of the property, allocated to saleable are based on relative size and takes into account the percentage of completion used for revenue recognition purposes.
+The cost of inventory recognized in profit or loss on disposal is determined with reference to specific costs of the property.
+These costs are allocated to saleable area, with the portion allocable to the sold area being recognized as costs of sales while the portion allocable to the unsold area being recognized as part of real estate inventories.

-Administrative expense
+• Administrative expense